-Word Realms is an adventure/puzzle RPG developed and published by Asymmetric Publications for the PC and Mac platforms.
+Word Realms is an adventure/puzzle RPG developed and published by Asymmetric Publications for PC, Mac, and Linux.

 The player character is an adventurer who arrives in the isolated town of Glavethile whose inhabitants are trapped in a comatose state by Lord Nightmare, an evil being who resides in a nearby ominous castle.
 The adventurer must learn how to use a dream technician's jar to cure the the afflicted and fight off the monsters that threaten the town.